Harderer/UnusedCssFinder-Sublime/README.md

 - switched default behaviour of plugin.
 Instead of highlighting every unused selector, they will be selected via cursor, to be able to remove them with one backspace press
 - added 'unused_css_highlight_selectors' setting: switch to old behaviour, that unused selectors will be highlighted instead of selected via cursor
 - added plugin to sublime context menu on right click to be able to configure some settings and also run the command without shortcut
+- most of these changes are based on the ideas from NoxNoctis2, thanks for that

 v.1.2.2